MarynaShavlak/dev-interview-hub/src/features/ArticleComments/model/services/addCommentForArticleThunk/README.md

 ```

 ## Conclusion
-The `addCommentForArticle` thunk provides a reliable mechanism for adding comments to an article.
+The `addCommentForArticleThunk` thunk provides a reliable mechanism for adding comments to an article.
 It manages the asynchronous API call, processes the response data, and handles errors effectively.
 This thunk is essential for components that allow users to submit comments, ensuring a smooth user experience and proper data management.